 The following photo shows the water level at one hour before a low ‘spring’ tide:

 John Falcus is officially the first person to walk the whole of the Lakeland Way in one go.
-I was absolutely delighted and privileged to be able to meet him at the end to celebrate his completion of the 144 miles.
+I was absolutely delighted and privileged to meet him at the end to celebrate his completion of the 144 miles.

 Neap Tides and Spring Tides

-During full or new moons, which occur when the Earth, sun, and moon are nearly in alignment, average tidal ranges are slightly larger.
+During full or new moons, when the Earth, sun, and moon are nearly in alignment, average tidal ranges are slightly larger.
 This occurs twice each month.
-The moon appears new (dark) when it is directly between the Earth and the sun.
-The moon appears full when the Earth is between the moon and the sun.
-In both cases, the gravitational pull of the sun is “added” to the gravitational pull of the moon on Earth, causing the oceans to bulge a bit more than usual.
+The moon appears new (dark) when it is directly between the Earth and the sun, and full when the Earth is between the moon and the sun.
+In both cases, the gravitational pull of the sun is added to that of the moon on Earth, causing the oceans to bulge more than usual.
 This means that high tides are a little higher and low tides are a little lower than average.
 These are called spring tides.

 Seven days after a spring tide, the sun and moon are at right angles to each other.
-When this happens, the bulge of the ocean caused by the sun partially cancels out the bulge of the ocean caused by the moon.
+When this happens, the bulge of the ocean caused by the sun partially cancels out that caused by the moon.
 This produces moderate tides known as neap tides, meaning that high tides are a little lower and low tides are a little higher than average.

 What effect do these tidal fluctuations have on the estuary at Eskmeals?
-The simple answer is very little, unless there has been a long period of bad weather resulting in a storm surge.
-In this case then travelling to Ravenglass by taxi is recommended.
-Generally speaking though, during a neap tide the water level is usually only a few inches above the knees at its deepest point and is perfectly safe to cross.
+The simple answer is very little, unless there has been a prolonged period of bad weather resulting in a storm surge.
+In this case, travelling to Ravenglass by taxi is recommended.
+Generally speaking, during a neap tide the water level is usually only a few inches above the knees at its deepest point and is perfectly safe to cross.
 Please note, however, that the low-tide window for a comfortable crossing is greatly narrowed during a neap tide.

-In September 2024 we joined Chris Weldon at the crossing of the River Esk at Eskmeals.
-Chris started and finished the Lakeland Way in Keswick, so this was actually his halfway point of the 144 mile walk.
-We arrived to witness a neap tide at the crossing, meaning that the water level was higher than the average and just above our knees at its deepest point.
-Note that there are no sand banks showing.
+In September 2024, we joined Chris Weldon at the crossing of the River Esk at Eskmeals.
+Chris started and finished the Lakeland Way in Keswick, so this was actually his halfway point of the 144-mile walk.
+We arrived to witness a neap tide at the crossing, meaning that the water level was higher than average and just above our knees at its deepest point.
+Note that there were no sandbanks showing.

-At first glance the water looked intimidating but once we started to cross our minds were soon put at rest.
-We crossed exactly at low tide, and even though it was over our knees and we could feel the tidal current, it was perfectly safe to cross.
-Chris continued on his journey and completed the Lakeland Way in eight and half days.
+At first glance, the water looked intimidating, but once we started to cross, our minds were soon put at rest.
+We crossed exactly at low tide and, even though it was over our knees and we could feel the tidal current, it was perfectly safe to cross.
+Chris continued on his journey and completed the Lakeland Way in eight and a half days.

 Thanks, sources and further reading: